-- 1. Teachers are encouraged to utilize many and varied techniques for assessing student pupil progress.
+- 1. Teachers are encouraged to utilize many and varied techniques for assessing student progress.
 No one grade or project shall be valued at more than twenty percent of a marking period grade.
 All course requirements must be approved by the district/department supervisor, the Building Principal, and the Director of Curriculum. - 2.
 District/department supervisors shall coordinate departmental and course grading procedures to ensure a reasonable degree of uniformity and fairness. - 3.
-Teachers shall communicate the course requirements and criteria used to determine the grade for each course to students pupils within three weeks of the first day of class. - 4.
-Under no circumstances may a student's pupil's grade be affected or governed by discipline issues. - 5.
-Teachers shall maintain an up-to-date electronic record of student's pupil's grades.
+Teachers shall communicate the course requirements and criteria used to determine the grade for each course to students within three weeks of the first day of class. - 4.
+Under no circumstances may a student's grade be affected or governed by discipline issues. - 5.
+Teachers shall maintain an up-to-date electronic record of student's grades.
 This record may be reviewed at any time by supervisory and administrative personnel.
-A hard copy must be available for review upon request by supervisory or administrative personnel. - 6.
-A grade of zero shall be assigned for any form of an Honor Code Violation and entered into the grade book to be averaged with other grades.
-An Honor Code Violation is an extremely serious offense and cannot be condoned in any form.
-Examples of Honor Code Violations include but are not limited to copying homework, copying reports or term papers, copying answers on written lessons or tests, giving or receiving help with the intent of deceiving or any form of plagiarism.
-A student pupil who permits his/her work to be copied is just as dishonest as the student pupil who copies the work and must share in the guilt.
-Accusations of violations and accompanying evidence shall be submitted to the appropriate Vice Principal for consideration and discussion.
-The Vice Principal shall notify the appropriate district/department supervisor of the violations.
+A hard copy must be available for review upon request by supervisory or administrative personnel.